Edit your API specification

 Edit your specification to update the structure and design of your API.
 Navigate your specification using the outline in the sidebar and the command palette to find and jump to specific sections.
 You can add new sections using snippets to add pre-formatted blocks that you can fill out.
 You can also generate a schema from a JSON request or response body, and add the schema directly to your specification.

 As you edit your specification, Postman offers autocomplete suggestions for properties and valid values.

-Postman also identifies syntax errors, such as wrong data types and nesting, and shows details about the errors so you can correct them.
+Postman identifies syntax errors and API governance issues, and shows details so you can fix them.
 Postman also displays a live preview of your API's documentation in the right sidebar as you edit your specification.

 Your specification defines the structure of your API.
 You can navigate your specification from the outline in the sidebar.
 You can also navigate your specification using the command palette to jump to specific sections.